 You’ve probably heard how homeownership builds wealth, usually with the word “equity” mentioned at some point.
-Whether you’ve already committed to buying a home or you’re just looking into how the buying process works, you’ll hear the word a lot.
-It’s a term that causes some confusion for new arrivals to the real estate game.
+It’s a term that confuses new arrivals to the real estate game.
+Whether you’ve already committed to buying a home or just looking into how the buying process works, you’ll hear the word often.

-Making sense of it is essential if you want any investment or home purchase to pay off in the long run.
-So what is it and why is it important?
+Making sense of it is essential if you want any investment or a home purchase to pay off in the long run.
+So what is it, and why is it important?

 What is Home Equity?What is Home Equity?

-Equity is the current appraised value of your property minus any loans you’ve taken out against it.
-Put another way; it’s what you own, minus what you owe.
-Sure, your signature may be scribbled on the deed, but until you’ve paid off the mortgage, you technically own only a share of the home’s value.
+Equity is the current appraised value of your property minus any loans you’ve taken against it.
+Put another way; it’s what you own minus what you owe.
+You may scribble your signature on the deed, but until you’ve paid off the mortgage, you technically own only a share of the home’s value.
 You can easily calculate your current equity by subtracting the amount you owe the bank from the current market value of your home.
-The best way to think of it is as a savings account or investment.
+The best way to think of it is a savings account or investment.
 The value is tied up in the home and can’t be accessed unless you sell or use it to take out a second mortgage (more on that later).

 How can you Build Home Equity?How can you Build Home Equity?

-There are three ways in which your equity can grow: market appreciation, forced appreciation, and debt reduction.
+There are three ways your equity can grow: market appreciation, forced appreciation, and debt reduction.

 Market AppreciationMarket Appreciation

-This is when factors in the local, state, or national economy undergo changes that affect property values.
-This can happen when a neighborhood experiences a sudden influx of jobs and population growth with demand outpacing housing supply.
+This is when local, state, or national economic factors change property values.
+This can happen when a neighborhood experiences a sudden influx of jobs and population growth, with demand outpacing the housing supply.
 Taking the same example from above, let’s imagine your home’s market value rises to $500,000, and you still only owe $320,000.
 Your equity on the home is now $180,000.
 The exact opposite can also happen.
-If the market value on your home falls, then so does your equity.
+If your home’s market value falls, so does your equity.

 Forced AppreciationForced Appreciation

+Forced appreciation is when you invest in your home by making renovations that raise the market value.
 Unlike market appreciation, you have more direct control over how this affects your home equity.
-Forced appreciation is when you invest in your home by making renovations that raise the market value.
-Major improvements like installing a new kitchen or bathroom can effectively pay for themselves so long as your costs don’t exceed the increases in market value.
-Make sure as well to choose the right renovations that will pay off by increasing the market value.
+Significant improvements like installing a new kitchen or bathroom can effectively pay for themselves so long as your costs don’t exceed the increases in market value.
+Make sure to choose the right renovations that will pay off by increasing the market value.

 Debt ReductionDebt Reduction

 Debt reduction builds equity by paying down the principal on your mortgage.
-Since most of your early payments go towards the interest rather than the principal of the loan, you can speed things up by making extra payments on the principal.
-Doing this early on not only builds equity but also reduces the interest you will pay over the lifetime of the loan.
+Since most of your early payments go towards the interest rather than the loan principal, you can speed things up by making extra payments on the principal.
+Doing this early builds equity and reduces the interest you will pay over the loan’s lifetime.

 Why is Home Equity ImportantWhy is Home Equity Important

 Your home’s equity is an asset and contributes to your overall net worth.
 As a loan purchased asset, it’s truly a unique one.
 Unlike a car, which loses value as you pay it off, your home can gain in value.
-How you use it is entirely up to you, but if you want to make the most of it, it’s better to be in for the long-haul.
+How you use it is entirely up to you, but it’s better to be in for the long haul if you want to make the most of it.
 There are three primary ways you can put it to use.

 Buying a New HomeBuying a New Home

-If you don’t plan on staying in the same house forever, then you can sell and use the money from that purchase to make a down payment on a new one.
+If you don’t plan to stay in the same house forever, you can sell and use the money from that purchase to make a down payment on a new one.
 The more equity you build, the more capital you’ll have leftover after the sale.
-This is a common way of upsizing to a bigger home every decade or so.
+This is a common way of upsizing to a bigger home every decade.

 Borrow Against the EquityBorrow Against the Equity

 It’s even possible to tap into a home’s equity without selling.
-You can do this by taking out a home equity loan (also known as a second mortgage).
-There are two types of loans like this, home equity loans and home equity lines of credit (HELOC).
-But this can be risky and should only be used as a way to increase the home’s value through renovations.
+You can take out a home equity loan (also known as a second mortgage).
+There are two types of loans: home equity loans and home equity lines of credit (HELOC).
+But this can be risky and should only be used to increase the home’s value through renovations.

 Fund RetirementFund Retirement

-Somewhat similar to a home equity loan, you can draw on your equity by taking out a reverse mortgage in your golden years.
-These are loans only available to retires and don’t come with monthly payments.
+Like a home equity loan, you can draw on your equity by taking out a reverse mortgage in your golden years.
+These are loans only available to retirees and don’t come with monthly payments.
 Instead, you receive money each month with the loan not coming due until the borrower leaves the house.
-The loan is then usually paid off by using the proceeds from the home’s sale.
-However, these loans can be complicated and create a lot of problems for your heirs.
+The loan is usually paid off using the home sale proceeds.
+However, these loans can be complicated and create many problems for your heirs.